cjacker/opensource-toolchain-ch32v/README.md

 git clone https://github.com/cjacker/wch-openocd
 git diff 133dd9d669e5b8beb7c7787b0be677621808e72d > openocd-0.12-dev-enable-wch-linke.patch
 ```

 You will get a patch based on upstream OpenOCD commit 133dd9d669e5b8beb7c7787b0be677621808e72d.

 **Programming:**

 Please wire up 'WCH-LinkE' adapter with your development board (pins as same as SWD) and use 'wch-riscv.cfg' (from MRS Toolchain) provide in this repo.
-For CH32V003, only the 'PD1 / SWDIO' pin is needed.
+For CH32V003, only 'PD1 / SWDIO' pin is needed.

 Since WCH-LinkE support RV/DAP dual mode, please make sure your WCH-LinkE adapter is in RV mode, you can use [wlink](https://github.com/ch32-rs/wlink) to switch mode of WCH-LinkE, to switch to RV mode:
 ```